LogoLogo

 Customize P4 using a child theme

-Please talk to the P4 Team before doing custom development and theming.
+Please before doing custom development and theming.
 If we are ever going to reach the full potential of Greenpeace’s engagement platform it is absolutely essential that we work TOGETHER.

 So for instance, if we want to adjust the color of the post tags, we should add a css rule like this one: